zain534102/CT-PSO/README.md

 - To view database schema and table install DBeaver Tool
 - Our project is setup and running url is http://localhost:81/
 ## Database Setup in DBeaver
--Goto new connection and select mysql type connection
+- Goto new connection and select mysql type connection
 - Type Server host "localhost"
--Port 3307
+- Port 3307
--Database name deserthaboob
+- Database name deserthaboob
--password and root given in .env and your are connected
+- password and root given in .env and your are connected

 ## License